Rules & Procedures

 In general, telephone appearances are permitted except in situations where the party or counsel:

-will be examining witnesses;
+- will be examining witnesses;

-is the proponent of a chapter 11 disclosure statement or plan;
+- is the proponent of a chapter 11 disclosure statement or plan;

-is counsel for a client who is present in court; or
+- is counsel for a client who is present in court; or

-is directed by the court to appear personally.
+- is directed by the court to appear personally.